Leon Russianoff: Legacy

-After a short illness, Russianoff died on September 16, 1990 at the St. Luke's–Roosevelt Hospital Center.
-(Note: The center later split into Mount Sinai Morningside (St. Luke's) and Mount Sinai West (Roosevelt).)
-His funeral was held privately on September 18 in Manhattan, with music provided by Naomi and Stanley Drucker, and a eulogy delivered by Naomi.
-In memory, tribute concerts were held at the Juilliard School on December 3, and at the Manhattan School of Music on April 30, 1991, with Charles Neidich as soloist.
-The latter also set up the Leon Russianoff Memorial Scholarship.
-In 2016, a commemorative concert on the centenary of his birth was held by some of his former students, featuring performances from David Krakauer, Neidich, Stanley Drucker, and others.
+In memory of Russianoff, tribute concerts were held at the Juilliard School on December 3, 1990, the Manhattan School of Music on April 30, 1991, with Charles Neidich as soloist, and on July 19, 1991, at the 1991 Clarinet Fest International, with Paul Green and Steven Klimowski as soloists.
+The Manhattan School also set up the Leon Russianoff Memorial Scholarship.
+A two-part obituary featuring testimonials from many of Russianoff's past students was published in The Clarinet (see Porter 1990 and Porter 1991).
+In 2016, a commemorative concert on the centenary of his birth was organized by some of his former students, featuring performances by David Krakauer, Neidich, Stanley Drucker, and others.